sysstat/sysstat/README.md

 Please also remember to read the FAQ that comes with sysstat or is available from the Wiki page on GitHub.

-Opening a pull request is the preferred way to submit a patch.
+Opening an issue or a pull request on GitHub is the preferred way to report a bug or submit a patch.
 Patches and suggestions for improvements are always welcome!

 ### Support sysstat!